-Communication Systems for Long-Term Disruption Planning
+Communication Systems for Emergency Preparedness

 Communication failures increase uncertainty, misinformation, and decision pressure during disruption.
 This page outlines a structured approach to maintaining situational awareness, family coordination, and external information flow when conventional networks are unstable or unavailable.